TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Outlier Detection
-- Outliers can significantly impact the performance of a machine learning model.
+- Outliers can significantly impact the performance of a machine learning model (but not always).
 - Several techniques can be employed for outlier detection, like :

 ### Using IQR